adamhenderson/tapestry-dojo/README.md

 3. Keep bootstrap (without all the plugins for now)

 ## Usage
-The project is built to become a Tapestry Library that you can eventually just put the jar on the classpath and the providor infrastructure will be there.
+The project is built to become a Tapestry Library that you can eventually just put the jar on the classpath and the provider infrastructure will be there.

 1. Create a normal T5.4 Web Application project
-2. In your applications AppModule set the infrastructure providor:
+2. In your applications AppModule set the infrastructure provider:

     ```java
     @Contribute(SymbolProvider.class)